Ranjanigit123/OCR-python/README.md

 # OCR-python
->> Optical character Recognition
+Optical character Recognition.
->> Users can change their text images into editable text for their own usages.
+Users can change their text images into editable text for their own usages.
->> Output will be comes as text only not as a images.
+Output will be comes as text only not as a images.